Today’s top employees won’t put down roots in poor soil; explore innovative employee retention ideas, and retain the people who drive your business.

 Although some turnover is an inevitable part of business, too much employee turnover can easily eat into your company’s profits and ability to function.
 Recruiting, screening, interviewing, hiring, and onboarding new employees is an expensive endeavor, made even more costly because it eats up the time and energy of your administration staff.
 As such, the right employee retention strategy can lower your hiring costs while also freeing up management to pursue other essential projects.

-But defining “retention strategy” is only the first step.
+But defining a “retention strategy” is only the first step.
 For those businesses that want to reassess and reduce employee attrition, finding the right retention strategy means understanding the needs and expectations of their workforce and how to address the challenges, uncertainties, and burnout that can quickly eat away at your employees’ commitment.

 11 Ideas to Improve Employee Retention